 Pro: Interior Maximizes Space

-I have the carry-on version of the bag, and its internal dimensions excluding wheels are 20.9″ x 14.6″, with a 48-liter capacity.
-If those numbers don’t mean anything to you, know that it’s a larger-than-normal carry-on with a lot of interior space.
+I have the carry-on version of the bag, and its internal dimensions, excluding wheels are 20.9″ x 14.6″, with a 48-liter capacity.
+If those numbers don’t mean anything to you, know it’s a larger-than-normal carry-on with a lot of interior space.